UNO-CYBR-8420-Team1/CYBR8420-Suricata/Assurance Case.md

 Here's how we split the responsibilities to create initial drafts:
   - Top-Level Claim 1: Ben - Suricata protects the network from DoS attacks
   - Top-Level Claim 2: Matt - Suricata detects unauthorized network traffic
-  - Top-Level Claim 3: Shane - Intrusion Rules are Protected Against Unauthorized Access
+  - Top-Level Claim 3: Shane - Intrusion rules are protected against unauthorized access
   - Top-Level Claim 4: Nathan - The network logs are secure against manipulation
   - Top-Level Claim 5: Grace - The Intrusion rules implemented in Suricata can detect the malware signature in real time